amperka/raspberry_support/b-plus/README.md

 # OOPS..
 You've got yourself a better Raspberry Pi!
 It's B+!

 Good news!
-Fellows from Raspberry managed to update their Raspberry Pi 3B controller up to Model B+ .
+Fellows from Raspberry Foundation managed to update their Raspberry Pi 3 Model B controller up to Model B+ .
 It means that our book — the one you've found in the box, is somewhat obsolete, because it was published before the update

 But it's no big deal!